Minnesota regulators consider who should have access to smart meter data

 Such data analysis would help shape the program “for the benefit of customers,” said David Moeller, senior attorney and director of regulatory compliance for Minnesota Power’s parent company, Allete.
 The company also uses energy data to develop more effective conservation improvement programs, Moeller added.

-An open data standard would allow organizations to deeply study how consumers use electricity and design rates that would reflect their impact on the electric grid, said Levenson-Falk.
+An open data standard would allow organizations to deeply study how consumers use electricity and design rates that would reflect their impact on the electric grid, Levenson-Falk said.
 A more robust standard could help “reduce costs and reduce environmental impacts that you can’t get without that kind of access to detailed data,” she said.

-She cited examples from Illinois, where CUB Illinois and the Environmental Defense Fund studied data from 344,000 customers in Chicago and found 97% would pay less if utilities used real-time pricing.
+She cited examples from Illinois, where the state’s Citizens Utility Board and the Environmental Defense Fund studied data from 344,000 customers in Chicago and found 97% would pay less if utilities used real-time pricing.
 CUB Illinois also developed six usage profiles based on location, age, income and other factors after studying 2.5 million customer records of Commonwealth Edison and Ameren.

 The research revealed low-income customers subsidize wealthier ones because they pay more for electricity than it costs to provide to them.
 The finding could result in a separate low-income class rate that would charge poor customers less based on their energy use, Levenson-Falk said.